TechGrounds-Cloud8/cloud8-Acron0815/Week 3/Opdracht-6-SEC-08 Detection, response and analysis.md

 A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?

-- The Company makes daily backups (they backup every 24 hours) The RPO is 24 ours, in the worst-case they will lose 24 hours of data.
+- The company creates daily backups (they back up every 24 hours).
+The RPO is 24 hours, in the worst case the company lost 24 hours of data.

 ## Exercise 2